pablitoh/AutomationFrameworkAureumTC/README.md

+Prerequisites
+• Java: Ensure that Java 8 or above is installed on your machine.
+• Gradle: Verify that Gradle 6.6 or above is installed.
+• Allure: Install Allure for generating test reports.
+Installation instructions can be found here.

 HOW TO RUN THE TESTS:

 Test can be run locally by running the command, this will grab the properties in the config.properties global file.